thooams/qmk_keymap/README.md

 - A tap on `NAV`, `SYM` or `shift` exits the mouse layer.
 - `erglce` stands for [Erglace][erglace], my custom layout.
 It can be switched with AZERTY (including the one shot special characters layer, see the [keymap definition][keymap.c]).

-[keymap.c]: keyboards/ferris/keymaps/lysquid/keymap.c
+[keymap.c]: keyboards/planck/keymaps/thooams/keymap.c

 ## Installation

 - Install the [QMK CLI][qmk cli] (available on Arch repos as `qmk`)
 - Download the latest [release][releases]
-- Run `qmk flash ferris_sweep_lysquid.hex`
+- Run `qmk flash planck_thooams.hex`
 - Put your keyboard in bootloader mode (with a `boot` key or a reset button)
-- If you are flashing your keyboard for the first time, you must flash the two sides separately with the flags `-bl avrdude-split-left` and `-bl avrdude-split-right`

 [qmk cli]: https://docs.qmk.fm/#/newbs_getting_started?id=set-up-your-environment
 [releases]: /releases